AromalDileep/dotfiles/README.md

 * Clean separation of concerns
 * Long-term maintainability

-This is **not** meant to be a public or generic dotfiles repo.
+This repository is **not intended to be generic or public-facing**.
-It is optimized for my workflow and preferences.
+It is optimized specifically for my workflow and preferences.